MaulikxLakhani/PhishDetect/README.md

 -------------
 You can help this project in many ways:
 *   Spread this project within your network.
-*   Providing your time and coding skills to enhance the project.
+*   Providing your time and coding skills to add more data sources into the project.
 *   Build a decent but simple project webpage.
-*   Provide access to OSINT feeds.
+*   Provide access to OSINT feeds or phishing feeds.
 *   Open new issues with new suggestions, ideas, bug report or feature requests.
 *   Share your story how have you been using the PhishDetect and what impact it brought to you.